dotnet/interactive/INTERNAL.md

 Once any of those release definitions are invoked, the new extension will appear in the VS Code marketplace approximately 10 minutes later, after the marketplace has run their own internal validation.

 The publish/verification script is located in this repo at [`eng/publish/PublishVSCodeExtension.ps1`](eng/publish/PublishVSCodeExtension.ps1).

-### Publish token for VS Code Marketplace

-The variable group [`dotnet-interactive-api-keys`](https://dev.azure.com/dnceng/internal/_apps/hub/ms.vss-distributed-task.hub-library?itemType=VariableGroups&view=VariableGroupView&variableGroupId=107&path=dotnet-interactive-api-keys) contains the secret `vscode-marketplace-dotnet-tools-publish-token` which holds the PAT used to upload the `.vsix` to the VS Code Marketplace.
-If this PAT needs to be regenerated:

-1. Download the latest `vsm.mac.pat` package from `https://dev.azure.com/devdiv/OnlineServices/_artifacts/feed/vsmarketplace`
-2. From a `pwsh` prompt run `dotnet tool install --global --add-source "$env:USERPROFILE\Downloads" vsm.mac.pat`
-3. Run `vsmpat generate`.
-You'll be prompted to login through a web browser and 8-10 seconds later the PAT will appear on the console.

 ### Setting up a branch for package publishing